Let’s start with a harrowing statistic:

 Instead of last-minute cramming, you should space out your study session over a specific period.

 Let’s assume you’ve got 3 1/2 months to prepare for the professional-level civil service exam.
 Using the principle of spaced practice, you can assign one exam category for each month.

 So for the first month, you’re going to review topics under Verbal Ability; the second month for topics under Numerical Ability; and the third month for Analytical Ability.
 You can allocate at least three hours of review each week, focusing on a singular topic/subject.
 Then, you can review your notes again at the end of each month and again for the very last time a few days before the scheduled examination.

-Strategy #2: Retrieval practice/Practice testing.
+Strategy #2: Retrieval practice/Practice testing

 While spaced practice teaches you “when” to study for the exam, retrieval practice instructs you on “how” to study.

-So what you should do?
+So what should you do?
 Take practice tests.
 Lots of them.

 Practice tests are effective because it encourages deep learning.
-It enables you to retrieve a memory and each time you do it (which is exactly what happens when you take practice tests), it becomes more accessible in the future.
+It enables you to retrieve a memory, and each time you do it (which is exactly what happens when you take practice tests), it becomes more accessible in the future.

 To get the best results, it’s also recommended to space your retrievals.
 This is why we’ve provided free practice tests in this reviewer which you can take as a diagnostic exam to help you figure out your weakest areas.
-The review notes we’re currently developing also have practice tests which you should take each time you finish studying a topic/subject.
+The review notes we’re currently developing also have practice tests you should take each time you finish studying a topic/subject.